 "Anyone would have difficulty weaning off it, and it was far from the only thing you were struggling with physically.
 You've had an extensive list of ailments, and a lot of them are behind you."
 Marrika flicked a finger at the device's screen a few times.
-"Significant lacerations and bruises, fractured bones-and previously poorly healed ones-damage to your lungs from silica dust exposure and volcanic ash, a heavily disrupted immune system, cardiovascular complications from long-term exposure to-"
+"Significant lacerations and bruises, fractured bones-and previously poorly healed ones-multiple persistent illnesses, damage to your lungs from silica dust exposure and atmospheric composition, temperature sensitivity, cancer induced by solar radiation, complications to your musculature and joints due long-term gravitational to misalignment ... "

-"Nakril was a bad place to live."
+"Nakril was bad to live on."